 North Omaha is a community located in Omaha, Nebraska.
-For the purpose of this blog, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.
+For the purpose of this website, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.

 I grew up in North Omaha in the Miller Park neighborhood for more than a decade from the mid-1980s through the mid-90s.
 Growing up in these historical, predominantly African American neighborhood, I was a bit of an anomaly: I was a goofy white Canadian kid in cowboy boots and corduroy pants.
 But I devoured history, especially the stories of the place where I was growing up.

 I graduated from North High School.
 While the leadership of the school was mostly African American, I don’t know if any of the teachers to have a specific appreciation or interest in the African American history of Omaha, and I don’t remember being taught anything about it.
 The history of the people who established the neighborhoods was hard to find, and that is part of what makes this history so alluring to me.

 The other part of why I write this is because of my mentors and friends.
 One of my mentors was Idu Maduli, who taught me when I was young.
 I also learned glimpses of the city’s history from other mentors, including Rev. Helen Saunders, many of the people at Pearl Memorial United Methodist Church, Von Trimble, and Mrs. Hickerson, who I lived next to on Ellison Avenue.
 I owe all of them a debt of gratitude, along with my high school girlfriend, the first sleuth I ever knew to uncover the history of the Trans-Mississippi Exposition when I had no idea there was a history where I lived.
 I can only hope to ignite young peoples’ imaginations the ways these people did when I was young.